California faces budget deficit of $22.5B, governor says

 Still, California appears to be well-positioned to weather an economic downturn.
 Of the $131 billion in general fund surpluses the state has had in the past four years, most of it — about $80 billion — has paid for things that do not require ongoing funding, like construction projects.
 Just $10 billion of surplus spending has paid for ongoing commitments, according to the Legislative Analyst’s Office.

-Plus, the state has $37.2 billion stored across its various savings accounts, which by itself would be more than enough to cover a $25 billion deficit.
 Constitutional limits prevent lawmakers from emptying reserves to cover a deficit.
 And unlike the federal government, California’s budget must be balanced.
 Newsom and lawmakers will have to tighten state spending to cover all of the shortfall — something that Senate Budget Committee chair Nancy Skinner said is doable.

 “We funded things at such record levels, and a lot of the programs that we funded haven’t even gotten going yet, so we still have room to make some adjustments if needed,” she said.
 “I’m very optimistic because we’re in good shape.”